 Many of the approaches that the best project managers use are far more difficult to deploy in an environment where often they may be a disembodied voice in a conference call.
 Eye contact, body language and the feedback you gain from being in close proximity is lost.
 More than that, chasing people down for a brief discussion gets trickier.
 Informality becomes more difficult to achieve and it gets a whole lot harder to pick up on the mood of both individuals and the wider organisation.
 This is an environment that amplifies the potential for misunderstandings and mistrust.
 The term ‘remote’ in Remote Project Manager is true on so many levels.

 Before the COVID-19 pandemic the popularity of remote work and remote project management was already growing fast.
 The pandemic hasn’t been responsible for a change in behaviour so much as being a massive accelerant.
 Remote work is here to stay and Remote Project Management is going to be the predominant way that project management functions in the future.

 The soft skills are as important as the technology

-This book looks at both the softer aspects of how you manage in this new paradigm for project management as well as telling you how to get the most from the available technology.
-The market for software packages to facilitate Remote Project Management is exploding with a wide range of videoconferencing, instant messaging, shared storage, e-mail and project management solutions available.
-The number of project management packages on sale, alone runs into several hundreds.
-The book provides information to help you select the right packages for you.
+This book looks at both the softer aspects of how you manage remotely as well as telling you how to get the most from the available technology.
+The market for software packages to facilitate Remote Project Management is exploding with a wide range of videoconferencing, meeting, instant messaging, shared storage, knowledge base e-mail and project management solutions available.
+The number of project management packages on sale alone runs into several hundreds.
+The book provides information to help you select the right software support for remote work.